 Source: Voodoo Reyes, Geneva – Katalin Bene

 Arguably Switzerland’s finest bartender, Katalin Bene’s signature Champagne cocktail, is called “The Spirit of Love.”
 It’s a very refreshing, uplifting, floral drink with sorbet and bubbles and is her take on the French 75.

 - 50ml Elderflower & Clary Sage infused gin

 - 1/4 spoon of finely ground Asparagus powder

-After adding the champagne gently slide a spoon down to the bottom of the glass and then, gently, lift it up.
-The shaken ingredients will mix with the champagne and the sorbet will float up to the top of the drink.
+After adding the champagne, gently slide a spoon down to the bottom of the glass and then gently lift it.
+The shaken ingredients will mix with the champagne, and the sorbet will float up to the top of the drink.
 Sipping the drink through the sorbet is fun as you get different flavors and textures and some lovely bubbles too.
 Divine.

 Old School Classics